alekhyaku/duckietown-rl/README.md

 # A Comparative Analysis of Discrete versus Continuous Action Spaces in  Reinforcement Learning for Autonomous Driving Simulation in Duckietown

 ## Introduction
-This Repository uses code from two other open source github repositiories
+This Repository uses source code from two open source github repositiories
 1. Gym-Duckietown
     * [https://github.com/duckietown/gym-duckietown]
 2. AIDO RL baseline
     * [https://github.com/duckietown/challenge-aido_LF-baseline-RL-sim-pytorch]
     * This is used as the baseline to compare our implmentations against, and copied over to the rl/baselines folder
+    * We believe this baseline is created from running the train_reinforcement.py file found

 This repository contains code for a final project for a Reinforcement Learning class at UT Austin.
 All code produced for this project can be found in the rl folder.